Pac-12 Power Rankings: How far do Huskies fall after blowing lead to Oregon?

 Not a fine, but the rookie mistake put the 50-year-old Smith on Scott’s naughty list.

-And last week, Utah coach Larry Krystkowiak became the latest to step afoul the conference’s code of conduct.
+And last week, Utah coach Larry Krystkowiak became the latest to step afoul of the conference’s code of conduct.

 While attempting to explain his ejection with 1:23 left from an 83-64 loss to Arizona State, Krystkowiak expressed confusion as to why freshman center Matt Van Komen received a technical foul after his dunk in traffic.